rowkavdev/nowplaying/docs/troubleshooting.md

 ## Windows logs

 nowplaying's privacy-safe Windows log lives at `%LOCALAPPDATA%\nowplaying\logs\nowplaying.log`.
-Right-click the tray icon and choose **Open log folder** to open it in File Explorer.
-Logging is still being connected to every part of the app for v0.2, so on current development builds the folder may be empty or sparse.
+Right-click the tray icon and choose **Open log folder** to open it in File Explorer. `nowplaying.exe start` records startup, successful start, stop and startup failures (with a short code such as `CONFIG_LOAD_FAILED` or `CONFIG_INVALID`).
+Provider and updater events are still being connected for v0.2.

 - Each entry records only the time, level, component (`startup`, `provider`, `discord`, `updater`, `tray`), a status and an optional short error code.
 Titles, usernames, provider URLs and credentials are never written.
 - When the file reaches 1 MB it rotates to `nowplaying.log.1`, and older files shift up.
 Three rotated files are kept, so the folder stays around 4 MB at most.